kausko/JAutoLayout/README.md

 }
 ```

-*Check out the demo folder for an interactive example.*
+*An interactive playground is available in the demo directory.*